polygenea/polygenea.github.io/gedcomx/index.md

 ## 3.37 The "KeyPredicate" Data Type

-The `KeyPreducate` data type stores a generic key:value pair where the value is a `StringPredicate`.
+The `KeyPreducate` data type stores a generic key:value pair where the value is a `Predicate`.
 They are used in place of `KeyVal` values in `OutRefQuery` elements.

 ### identifier